galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 as the basis for a new tool.
 Press `execute` to rerun the job and generate a new toolshed archive and report.

 Consider the trivial `Hello` tool example.
 It is easily extended to suit many situations where a tool is needed quickly for a workflow.
 Try adding another parameter.
-For example, the planemo `lint` and `test` tools samples (described below) can be derived by adding a history toolshed archive as input, plus a few more lines of bash script.
+For example, the planemo `lint` and `test` tool examples (described below) can be derived by adding a history toolshed archive as input, plus a few more lines of bash script.
 In practice, it's a flexible basis for generating many simple tools.

 ---

-## Some useful advanced features worth knowing about.
+## Advanced features.

 #### STDIN and STDOUT